williamng95/mthree-C207/ClassAndObjects/shapeperimeter/README.md

 ## Learning points
-On `super()` call in the contructor, the child classes methods are not created/do not exist yet.
+On `super()` call in the contructor, the child class' methods are not created/do not exist yet.

-As a result, if there are methods which are implemented as abstract on parent and that need to be called during initialization, these methods should be in the child constructor after the `super()` call.
+As a result, if there are methods which are implemented on parent and that need to be called during initialization, these methods should be in the child constructor after the `super()` call.

-Eg: Rectangles and Triangles call `this.setArea()` after `super()`, instead of setting `this.setsetArea` in Polygon's constructor.
+Eg: Rectangles and Triangles call `this.setArea()` after `super()`, instead of calling `this.setsetArea()` in Polygon's constructor.